You are here

 His father was Sir David Monro, who was the Speaker of the House at the time and in Wellington on parliamentary duty.

 Charles was over in Wellington and staying with his father at the time, when the secretary/treasurer/player of the new Nelson Football Club Robert Tennent wrote to Charles asking him to organise a Wellington team to play the Nelsonians who were itching to go on tour and meet fresh opposition after themselves playing the first recognised rugby rules match in New Zealand earlier in the year on Monro’s suggestion.
-This had between the Nelson Football Club and the lads of Nelson College and was on 12 May 1870.
+This had between the Nelson Rugby Football Club and the lads of Nelson College and was on 14 May 1870.

 Charles readily agreed and set about organising the Wellington team to host his mates from Nelson.